Streator, Illinois: Arts

 The Majestic Theatre, an art deco style movie house, originally opened in 1907 as a vaudeville house.
 It has gone through many changes, openings, and closings throughout its history, having most recently reopened in 2002.
 The Majestic shows recently released movies as well as hosting live musical acts.
-This has since closed due to deterioration.
+It has since closed due to deterioration.

 The Walldogs painted 17 murals in the summer of 2018.
 The downtown now is home to more than 20 murals.